reserve-protocol/protocol/docs/developers.md

 ## `minBidSize`

-{%}
+{UoA}

-The minimum bid size allowed in a Gnosis EasyAuction as afraction of the `minBuyAmount`.
+The minimum bid size in a dutch auction (such as Gnosis EasyAuction) in terms of the unit of account.
+This prevents auction bidders from performing gas-griefing attacks against the protocol.

-Antipicated value: `0.001e18` = 0.1%
+Antipicated value: `1e18` = $1